 My grandmother is a lovely Southern woman from Kentucky.
 For as long as I can remember, she’s worn strong floral scents.
 That being said, I knew by age six that florals were not my cup of tea.
 Her male counterpart, my grandfather, was actually the one who helped me realize why I didn’t care for floral scents.
 Until the day he died, he wore an intoxicating cologne that had notes of oud and tobacco.
 I could smell him from a football field away, and that remains one of my favorite things about him.

 The intense and happy memories that I have of him are so deeply connected to his signature scent.
-When I was in middle school and started shopping for perfumes for school dances and other outings, I always knew there were two things I didn’t want my perfume to be—floral or feminine.
+So when I was in middle school and started shopping for perfumes for school dances, I always knew there were two things I didn’t want my perfume to be—floral or feminine.
 Scents with that profile just didn’t feel like me.

 My personal aesthetic is all about minimalism, neutral colors, and always having a little bit of an edge, so I look for perfumes to complement that.
 The goal is to find perfumes that are intriguing but not overpowering.
 Think clean, woodsy, beachy scents with hints of sage, oud, or driftwood.
 I think of fragrances as an extension of my mood or outfit, so it’s important that I feel like each scent is just a better-smelling version of myself that’s beautifully packaged in a glass bottle.
 In my 25 years, I’ve searched far and wide for scents that fit the aforementioned criteria, and I’ve found more than a handful of winners.